curridesigns/FoodCourting/readme.md

 For the mini game:
-  You run around the kitchen collecting ingredients and bringing them back to bowl
+  You run around the kitchen collecting ingredients and bringing them back to bowl Need to figure out for sure if the ingredients are going to pop up in the same place, or in random spots throughout the kitchen

 For the chatting, we have 4 interactive characters:
 Customer(Stalker/bad)